LLNL/lbann/docs/running_lbann.rst

           interface stabilized.

 + Layer: A tensor operation, arranged within a directed acyclic graph.
-  - During evaluation ("forward prop"), a layer recieves input tensors from its parents and sends an output tensor to each child.
+  - During evaluation ("forward prop"), a layer receives input tensors from its parents and sends an output tensor to each child.
-  - During automatic differentation ("backprop"), a layer recieves "input error signals" (objective function gradients w.r.t. output tensors) from its children and sends "output error signals" (objective function gradients w.r.t. input tensors) to its
+  - During automatic differentiation ("backprop"), a layer receives "input error signals" (objective function gradients w.r.t. output tensors) from its children and sends "output error signals" (objective function gradients w.r.t. input tensors) to its